WeAreAcademy/mark-induction-proj--strings-functions/README.md

 Make a new function which reverses strings.
 Continue using TDD and so write the tests for it first!

+## Exercise 7: Add a README

+> 🎯 **Success criterion:** A README which describes your project.

+Write a README, which every project should have.
+READMEs should be put at the top level of your repo (so not in the src folder) and should be a markdown file.
+GitHub shows the preview of the README in effect as the cover page of the repo.
+It should explain the project and give credit to sources or inspiration (and so include a link to this repo).
+There are lots of articles online about how to write a good README but this is a skill we can develop over time.

 ## Extension:

 Continue practicing TDD to solve challenges and collaborating via GitHub.
 We recommend looking at katas available on CodeWar for these challenges.